SimonWadsack/OpenF1APIWrapper/README.md

-# OpenF1APIWrapper
+# OpenF1 API Wrapper
- An API Wrapper for retrieving data from the OpenF1 API written in Typescript.
+Simple API Wrapper that provides classes and methods to get data from the [OpenF1 API](https://openf1.org/).